aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 # Use to change the EOS default of 300
 mac_address_table:
   aging_time: < time_in_seconds >

+# Direct configuration or overriding of Structured Configuration | Optional
+# This allows support of all features in eos_cli_config_gen without having to map them into l3ls role
+# Keys under eos_structured_config will be merged with the final structured config YAML before running documentation and eos_cli_config_gen roles.
+# The merge is a recursive combine of dictionaries so alloweing to add extra keys or override existing keys.
+Lists will always be replaced if defined.
+eos_structured_config:
+  < eos_structured_config >
 ```

 > In `cvp_instance_ips` you can either provide a list of IPs to target on-premise Cloudvision cluster or either use DNS name for your Cloudvision as a Service instance.
 If you have both on-prem and CVaaS defined, only on-prem is going to be configured.